bskinn/sphobjinv/README.md

 `sphobjinv` (short for '**sph**inx **obj**ects.**inv**') can help!

-The syntax required for a functional Sphinx cross-reference is highly non-obvious in many cases.
+The syntax required for a functional Sphinx cross-reference is non-obvious in many cases.
 Sometimes Sphinx can guess correctly what you mean, but it's pretty hit-or-miss.
 The best approach is to provide Sphinx with a completely specified cross-reference, and that's where